-We’re working to give every 3 and 4-year-old in Multnomah County access to high-quality preschool programs that are right for them and affordable for their families—and at no cost to any family, and prioritizing access to early slots for families below Multnomah County’s Self-Sufficiency Standard (currently $89,273 for a family with two adults, a preschooler, and an infant).
+We’re working to give every 3 and 4-year-old in Multnomah County access to high-quality preschool programs that are right for them—and at no cost to any family, and prioritizing access to early slots for families below Multnomah County’s Self-Sufficiency Standard (currently $89,273 for a family with two adults, a preschooler, and an infant).